Blatke/NormalMask-Multi.shader/README.md

 Use an RGB texture to respectively control the Occlusion, Metallic and Smoothness of the material by red, green and blue channel.

+4. Cutout

+Supports for importing the main texture with alpha channel that indicates the parts on the texture to cull.

 ## List of Properties
 ### Main
 #### Albedo